danielsteman/web-rs/articles/blog7.md

-# Taking ergonomics to the next level with a split ergo mech keyboard 🖖

 % id: 7
 % title: Taking ergonomics to the next level with a split ergo mech keyboard 🖖
 % date: 2023-04-24